Douglas Cardinal: Career

-Cardinal opened his private practice in 1964, and the same year he was commissioned to design St. Mary's Church in Red Deer, Alberta.
-Construction was completed in 1968, and it has since been recognized as a prominent example in the history of Canadian architecture.
+Cardinal opened his private practice in 1964.
+That same year, he was commissioned to design St. Mary's Church in Red Deer, Alberta.
+Construction was completed in 1968.
+It has since been recognized as a prominent example in the history of Canadian architecture.
 In 2007, the church was featured on a Canada Post stamp series featuring four Canadian architects to commemorate the centennial of the Royal Architectural Institute of Canada (RAIC).

-Beginning with his work on St. Mary's, Cardinal was one of the first North American architects to use computers to assist in the design process.
-His curvilinear designs reflect the landscape around them, so that people making use of the building can retain a sense of the surrounding land.
-He found that the use of computerized design would fit best for his unusual designs and the use of shapes.
-He also found 3D programs very useful for laying out the exact dimensions of buildings.
+Beginning with his work at St. Mary's, Cardinal was one of the first North American architects to use computers to assist in the design process.
+Cardinal used 3D design programs to lay out the exact dimensions of buildings and help shape his curvilinear designs to the landscape around them.

 In 1993, he was hired by the Smithsonian Institution as the Primary Design Architect for the National Museum of the American Indian (NMAI).
 The NMAI is currently situated on the National Mall in Washington, D.C., and is directly across from the Capitol of the United States of America.
 After contractual disputes, Cardinal was removed from the project in 1998 before it was completed, but he continued to provide input into the building's design.